top of page

 Hazel grows freely around the country and traditionally Hazel Basketry has been practiced all over Europe.
 Sadly, however, Hazel Basketry was listed as 'Critically Endangered' as a Heritage Craft in 2021 with very few artisans still practicing this ancient craft.

-Inspired by a research trip to Romania in 2019, Lorna Singleton, one of the UKs most accomplished basket weavers now teaches this ancient skill.
+Lorna Singleton, one of the UK's most accomplished basket weavers, has been weaving hazel since 2016 and now teaches this ancient skill.
 Join Lorna on this exciting collaboration which aims to be a 4-day immersion into Hazel Basketry.

 The aim of this course is to give you the skills to collect and process hazel into weaveable material and then learn how to weave your own hazel basket.
 Lorna will expertly guide you through the process from collecting hazel, processing it into strips, basket design and then finally weaving